jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 Some metrics are "gauges", i.e. values that can increase or decrease (e.g. `swap`, the amount of swap space used by the members of the cgroup).
-Some others are "counters", i.e. values that can only go up, because they represent occurences of a specific event (e.g. `pgfault`, which indicates the number of page faults which happened since the creation of the cgroup; this number can never decrease).
+Some others are "counters", i.e. values that can only go up, because they represent occurrences of a specific event (e.g. `pgfault`, which indicates the number of page faults which happened since the creation of the cgroup; this number can never decrease).